marketing objectives examples

 Example of customer retention objective: “Increase customer retention rates by 30% in a year by developing a loyalty program.”

-5. Generate New Leads
+5. Generate new leads

 Attracting new leads increases your chances of gaining potential customers and ultimately selling more of your products and services.
 Also, it keeps your business relevant and profitable.